alexdeplov/alexdeplov.github.io/content/posts/blog/2025/how-i-automated-my-computer-life-with-macos-folder-actions.md

 Macintosh HD / Users / YourName / Library / Workflows / Applications / Folder Actions/
 ```

 It’s become so powerful that I’m willing to extend this system to even more actions.
-Now my desktop is more useful than ever:
+Because now you can turn a folder to an interface for any CLI app.
+So now my desktop is more useful than ever:

 ![](images/9.webp)